HomeLatest NewsIndustryIndia’s new cyber rules get global push back, top tech companies sought to delay ‘controversial rules’ implementation

 Among other changes, the directive from the Indian Computer Emergency Response Team (CERT) requires tech companies to report data breaches within six hours of noticing such incidents and to maintain IT and communications logs for six months.

-In the letter IAMAI proposed to extend the six-hour window, noting the global standard for reporting -security incidents is generally 72 hours.
-CERT, which comes under the IT ministry, has also asked cloud service providers such as and virtual private network (VPN) companies to retain the names of their customers and IP addresses for at least five years, even after they stop using the company’s services.
+In the letter IAMAI proposed to extend the six-hour window, noting the global standard for reporting cyber- incidents is generally 72 hours.
+CERT, which comes under the IT ministry, has also asked cloud service providers such as Amazon and virtual private network (VPN) companies to retain the names of their customers and IP addresses for at least five years, even after they stop using the company’s services.

 The cost of complying with such directives could be ‘massive’, and proposed penalties for violation including prison would lead to “entities ceasing operations in India for fear of running afoul,” the IAMAI letter said.